 Today, American generals who led their troops to battle are honored with a tall monument at the end of the ‘Battle Path’ trail.
 But these statues are largely overlooked in favor of a bronze statue of Minerva just nearby.

 Though the Statue of Liberty was dedicated decades earlier in 1886, some believe that she was deliberately placed to face Battle Hill all along.
-Whatever the case may be, over the past 100 years, developers have made sure to avoid building any new high-rises that could potentially obstruct the view and interfere with the friendship.
+Whatever the case may be, over the past 100 years, developers have made sure to avoid building any new high-rises that could potentially interfere with the friendship.

 Not far from the statue of Minerva is the grave of one of Green-Wood Cemetery’s most well-known residents, Leanord Bernstein (1918 – 1990).
 The influential American composer was arguably one of the most famous musicians of the 20th century.

 Bernstein was behind dozens of classical compositions and film scores.
 And the soundtrack to the 1961 film West Side Story is among his most well-known works.
 With all that considered, his grave is surprisingly simple and modest when compared with the other elaborate tombs around the park.

 Beyond Battle Hill